14/03/2026

 Beyond the system, container size truly matters for productivity.
 A tiny pot means a tiny plant and a tiny harvest.
 I always recommend a minimum depth of 15cm for leafy greens and most herbs.
 For fruiting plants like tomatoes or peppers, you're looking at 30-40cm minimum depth to give their roots enough room to support a good yield.
 Material also plays a role: terracotta pots look lovely but dry out very fast, which can be a real faff in a dry spell.
 Plastic retains moisture better, reducing your watering chore.
 Fabric, as mentioned, is breathable but dries fastest.

 And here's the thing about UK weather – drainage is absolutely crucial.
 With our unpredictable rainfall, poorly draining containers mean soggy roots and unhappy plants.
 Always ensure your system has ample drainage holes.
-For a typical UK balcony, a vertical system weighing no more than 15-20kg per square metre when fully planted is generally recommended to avoid structural issues, especially in rented properties.
 I always mix perlite into my compost for vertical gardens; it keeps the weight down and improves drainage, which is vital when you get a week of solid rain.
+If you are gardening on a balcony, it is worth checking what the structure can safely handle before scaling up.

 Understanding the Microclimate of Your Balcony